As you may have gathered by now, I am easily irritated.

 To help you, here are some easy words to destroy in the company of others:

-Lasagne: pronounced LAS-AGG-NAY
+Lasagne: pronounced LASS-AGG-NAY

 Cappuccino: pronounced CAP-PUCK-EE-KNOW